botpsycho/website/content/contact.md

 - Don't ask about issues you are getting in your system.
 - If you don't want conversation, just use email.
 - I read all my emails, so don't resend same stuff again.
-- Please be patient, sometimes I get lot of messages.
 - Don't mind if I fail to respond.
 I miss sometimes.